Dream of Burning Wings Meaning: Freedom, Burnout, and Painful Transformation

 What this dream may say about your life right now

-This dream may be reflecting a real-life tension between desire and cost.
-You may want more freedom, more recognition, or a bigger life, but part of you knows the current pace, method, or emotional pressure is unsustainable.
+This dream often appears during periods when desire and cost are colliding.
+You may want more freedom, more achievement, more distance from your current circumstances, or a bigger life, but part of you also knows the emotional price is getting heavier.

-It can also appear after disappointment, embarrassment, or the feeling that something you trusted in yourself has been damaged.
+It can show up after disappointment, embarrassment, or the sense that something you trusted in yourself has been singed.
+In that case, the dream is not only about the burn.
+It is also about what you do next.

 Helpful questions include: Where am I burning out?
 What am I trying too hard to prove?
 What kind of freedom would feel real rather than dramatic?